ventZl/cmrx/man/02_overview.md

 data.
 This is due to the fact that code, even process-specific, is visible to all the userspace.

-RPC services are the only supported means of inter-process communication.
+@ref rpc_intro services are the only supported means of inter-process communication.
 While threads belonging to the same process all share the same memory, there is no means of sharing memory belonging to any other process unconditionally.
 One has to use RPC to execute code within context of other process.

-Any process can create one or more services.
-These services are composed of methods the service offers.
-It is then possible to create as many instances of these services as needed.
-Service declaration is exclusively static operation done during compile time.
-Instance creation is possible during the compile time, enabling fully static creation of RPC services, or optionally during runtime.

-Instances can then be used to call methods of services in cross-process fashion.
-RPC call dispatch is provided by the kernel in fully memory protected fashion.
-While performing RPC call, certain, statically defined regions of memory can be shared between the caller and callee.
-Only code the service owner specified, can be executed via RPC call.

 @page mem_model Memory Model
 Processes running in CMRX environment have memory protection use enforced.